Custom Search

 Temperament

 This is an intelligent and responsive hound that demonstrates a strong desire to please its human companions.
-Though sometimes dignified in its bearing, the Silken Windhound tends to be quite expressive in its display of affection towards those it is fond of.
-Similarly, though the Silken Windhound exhibits a competitive spirit in the field, they are generally quite sociable with other dogs.
-Most Silken Windhounds are very good with children.
-They adapt to any family life very quickly and love adults and children alike.
-This also will depend on the dog and the child.
-Some of the dogs with a shyer temperament would not be suitable around noisy, loud, or excited children.
-Be more careful what sort of temperament you have and make sure that you take your children when you select a Silken so that you know you have picked one that enjoys children.
-As long as there is socialization with the other specie Silkens have no trouble living with cats, chinchillas, birds or other species.
-The introduction of an older animal may take more time but there are some guidelines that are used by many Greyhound rescue groups that will help you adapt your Silken into your home.
-They may alert you that a new friend in coming in the window, but they are not watch or guard dogs.
-This breed is usually friendly with strangers but should be socialized and have plenty of exposure to new experiences as a puppy to ensure it will be social as an adult.
+Though sometimes dignified in its bearing, the Silken Windhound tends to be quite expressive in its display of affection toward those it is fond of.
+Similarly, though the Silken Windhound exhibits a competitive spirit in the field, it is generally quite sociable with other dogs.
+It adapts to any family life very quickly and loves adults and children alike.
+This also will depend on the type of leadership the owner displays, and the child.
+Some of the dogs may be more sensitive around noisy, loud or excited children.
+Be careful what sort of temperament you have and make sure that you take your children when you select a Silken so that you know you have picked one that enjoys children.
+As long as there is socialization with the other species, Silkens have no trouble living with cats, chinchillas, birds or other species.
+The introduction of an older dog may take more time, however it can be done of you take the time to do it right.
+When first introducing the dogs, be sure to take all dogs on a pack walk, having the dogs heel beside or behind you during the walk, rather than tossing the dogs together face to face.
+This will ensure they see one another as one pack.
+Silkens may alert you that a new friend is coming, but they are not watch or guard dogs.
+This breed is usually friendly with strangers, but should be socialized and have plenty of exposure to new experiences as a puppy to ensure it will be social as an adult.
 This is a curious breed.
 Silkens housebreak easily.
-Most of them housebreak on their own account, without any training at all, but they need free access to the outdoors to do it and will then more often than not be housebroken by 10-12 weeks.
+Some have been known to housebreak on their own account, if they have free access to the outdoors to do it, reporting some to be housebroken by 10-12 weeks.
 For other training they want to please their owner, but they are typical sighthounds and can be bored by long repetitions.
 An owner of a Silken needs to be aware that sighthounds have strong hunting instincts.
 They need to be able to run free, but should never be let off leash around cars.

 Height, Weight